stillagorilla/heypage/README.md

 ---

+## Auth pages

+The mockups include:
+- a combined login and registration page with username-based registration and optional social login buttons
+- a reset password page that sends a reset link to an email address

+---

 ## Interaction demos

 The mockups include an interaction demo script at `mockups-original/assets/js/app.js`.
 It demonstrates intended UI behaviors for early implementation, including: